 St. Patrick’s Thursday: The Stayers’ Hurdle Headlines the Cards

-Expect the Guinness to be in full flow on St Patricks Day, with racegoers celebrating in style at the Cheltenham Festival on day three.
+Expect the Guinness to be in full flow on St Patricks Day, with racegoers celebrating in style on Day Three of the Cheltenham Festival.
 A fabulous atmosphere coupled with some of the event’s most coveted races makes this fixture a firm favourite among avid racing enthusiasts.

 2019 was particularly inspiring as we saw a number of firsts for our women in sport.
 Bryony Frost made history in the Ryanair Chase, becoming the first female jockey to win a Grade One hurdle at the Cheltenham Festival.
 She guided Frodon to glory in what can only be labelled an extraordinary day and one of the most significant in recent racing history.